Yellowstone (film)

-Yellowstone is a 1936 American crime film set in Yellowstone National Park, directed by Arthur Lubin and released by Universal Studios.
+Yellowstone is a 1936 American Western film set in Yellowstone National Park, directed by Arthur Lubin.

 The film, starring Judith Barrett, Henry Hunter, Ralph Morgan, Alan Hale, Raymond Hatton, and Andy Devine, combines murder mystery, romance, and natural setting.
 The famous historic building Old Faithful Inn is featured in the film.

 Lubin called it "a silly story... they laughed Yellowstone off the screen.
 It was a very unfortunate picture."

 Plot

 An ex-con is murdered in Yellowstone National Park while a bank robber's son is searching for the loot his father hid there 20 years before.